valtech-uk/qa-exercise/README.md

 Exercise #1
 -----------
-Create Page Object Model framework to test www.valtech.co.uk homepage
+Create Page Object Model framework for www.valtech.co.uk to do the exercise 2 & 3

 Exercise #2
 -----------
-Navigate to the www.valtech.co.uk homepage
+Navigate to www.valtech.co.uk HOME PAGE
 - a.
 Assert that the “Recent Blogs” section is displaying
 - b.
 Click on the first blog article & then assert that the page title is present